ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: ClustML: principle and design

-Regarding \emph{training data} already in $\Theta_{uv}$, we first apply the composition-decomposition process above to get $\theta'_i$, then we rescale $\mu$ and $\sigma$.
-However, the correcting rotation by $\beta$ is useless as the y-axis is by definition directed by the components' centers ($\beta=0$) (See Figure \ref{fig:clustrank_parameterUV}):
+Regarding \emph{training data} $\Phi_{uv}$ from study S1, we first apply the composition-decomposition process $SVD \circ f$ to get $\theta'_i$, then we rescale $\mu$ and $\sigma$.
+However, correcting the rotation by $\beta$ is useless as the y-axis is, by definition, directed by the components' centers ($\beta=0$) (See Figure \ref{fig:ClustML_parameterUV}):

-The data set $\mathcal{X}^{align}_{uv}$ forms the aligned data to be augmented before training the classifier $\mathcal{G}_{ClustRank}$.
+The data set $\mathcal{X}^{align}_{uv}$ forms the aligned data to be augmented before training the classifier $\mathcal{G}_{ClustML}$.

-\subsection{Data Augmentation}
+\subsection{Data augmentation}

+The way we parameterize the pairs of Gaussian components and the way the data S1 were generated lead to a possible lack of data to cover $\mathcal{S}$ sufficiently and get a more generalizable classifier $\mathcal{G}_{ClustML}$.

+Data augmentation~\cite{ImgDataAugment_Shorten2019} is a process to enrich the data space with new data in areas where they are lacking to ensure a better prediction by the model, but without requiring additional human labeling.
+It relies on symmetries to justify that existing labeled data can be replicated in other places of the data space.